-OL Reader currently has four exciting settings, available by tapping the sidebar icon at the top left of the home screen.
+OL Reader currently has five exciting settings, available by tapping the sidebar icon at the top left of the home screen.

 If you turn this one on, every time you open a book that's not on your "Reading" shelf, it will automatically get moved there.
 Nice if you're just working your way through the items in "To Read", annoying if you pop in and out of books wherever.